By: Dr. Lydia Gray

 What is it?

-Insects not only annoy horses, they also spread diseases such as West Nile Virus and cause allergic reactions such as "sweet itch."
+Insects not only annoy horses, they spread diseases and cause allergic reactions such as “sweet itch.”
 While there is no way to completely eliminate these flying pests, a coordinated approach can significantly reduce their numbers.

 What can be done about it?